LiberPH/Machine_learning_A-Z_Udemy/Machine_learning_A-Z_Udemy/README.md

 - Categorical variables = they contain categories.
 - Categorical variables need to be encoded into numbers.

+**A problem may arise due to using numbers, because there is not a category larger than the other** To avoid this dummy variables are created were there are as many columns as numbers of categories, denoting by one or zero the presence or abscence of each category.

+Example:

 ### In python
 A library does it for us.